axle-softworks/useful-jsons/README.md

-# useful-jsons
+# geography-and-locations
-A collection of JSONs used by [AccessGate Labs](https://accessgatelabs.com "AccessGate Labs")  in our applications.
+A collection of JSONs used by us in our applications.

-- Open-sourced from contributors and collected at one place.
+Mostly sourced from contributions at https://gist.github.com/Goles/3196253

+### country-list-ALPHA-2-code.json
+List of countries with their 2 letter (ALPHA 2) codes.

+### mobile-dial-code-with-country-code.json
+List of country with their mobile dialing code (ISD) and ALPHA 2 country code